Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Gravity set-up

 Finally, to describe the globally extended spacetime, we introduce Kruskal-Szekeres coordinates $(U,V,x^i)$ as \bea U &=& -e^{-\frac{2 \pi}{\beta}(t-r)}, \,\,\, V = +e^{\frac{2\pi}{\beta}(t+r)}\,,\,\,\,\,\,\, \text{(right exterior region)} \nonumber\\ U &=& +e^{-\frac{2 \pi}{\beta}(t-r)}, \,\,\, V = -e^{\frac{2\pi}{\beta}(t+r)}\,,\,\,\,\,\,\, \text{(left exterior region)} \nonumber\\ U &=& +e^{-\frac{2 \pi}{\beta}(t-r)}, \,\,\, V = +e^{\frac{2\pi}{\beta}(t+r)}\,,\,\,\,\,\,\, \text{(future interior region)} \nonumber\\ U &=& -e^{-\frac{2 \pi}{\beta}(t-r)}, \,\,\, V = -e^{\frac{2\pi}{\beta}(t+r)}\,.\,\,\,\,\,\, \text{(past interior region)} \nonumber \eea In terms of these coordinates, the line element takes the form

-where $z$ is also a function of $UV$.
+where we used the fact that $r$ is a function of $UV$.
 In these coordinates the horizon is located at $U=0$ or at $V=0$.
 The left and right boundaries are located at $UV=-1$ and the past and future singularities at $UV=1$.
 The Kruskal and Penrose diagrams for this geometry are shown in Fig.~\ref{fig-Penrose}.